lynnlangit/aws-for-bioinformatics/2_Files_&_Data-LYNN/2_Use_public_genomic_datasets.md

 ### What is this
 AWS Genomics provides a variety of public datasets that you can access for free and integrate into your research jobs.

 ### Why do this
-**Use reference data that is already in cloud - no need to upload!**
+**Use reference data that is already in cloud - no need to upload!**  Save time and money when configuring cloud-based analysis pipelines to use reference data.
- - USE a reference file in genomic cloud-based analysis
+ - USE a standard reference file in genomic cloud-based analysis
  - SAVE time by using a reference file that is already available in the cloud (no need to upload)

 ### Key considerations